-Are you wondering: how do I save money for a wedding in 6 months?
+Are you wondering how to save money for a wedding in 6 months?
 It’s common to think that you don’t have enough money to get married — especially in the Philippines.
-So, if you need some help on how you’re going to start to save money for your wedding and do you need to do this fast??
-Then this is exactly what you’re looking for.
+So, if you need some help on how to save money for your wedding and how to do it FAST, then this is exactly what you’re looking for.

 Facing Challenges with Saving Money for a Wedding

 This is a relatively small amount for a wedding (compared to big ones) but this was a challenge for us.
 Saving money for a wedding in 6 months, especially here in the Philippines, was challenging.
 Why is that so?

 - We are earning employee-level salaries.
 We’re no celebrities nor big-time entrepeneurs.